 Scald milk with butter.
 Set aside to cool.

-Dissolve yeast in warm water.
+Dissolve yeast in lukewarm water.

 Combine 2 cups all-purpose flour, salt, and sugar in large mixing bowl.
 To this mixture add the dissolved yeast and milk.
 Gradually stir in about 7 more cups of flour.